Haydenchung03/Haydenchung03/README.md

 ### Hi there 👋
 ### My name is Hayden and I am a second year Computer Science at Carleton University.
 I have a few projects that you can check out currentely on my profile like a reddit scrapper that can post pictures to Instagram immediately based on the subreddit of your choice and also a simple social media app that you can try out!
 Currentely, I am working on a NBA game guesser and am looking to publish that on the cloud soon!
+If you have experience in front end development or social media marketing, shoot me a message and we can collaborate!
 ### I am interested in roles in Web Development(Backend or Frontend), Cloud and DevOps, Product Management and Software Engineering!
 If you want to connect, my linkedin is https://www.linkedin.com/in/hayden-chung101/ and my email is haydenchung21@hotmail.com!

 <!--